 Herbal Remedies for Milk Supply

-Note that even herbs can have side effects, even serious ones.
+To emphasize, note that even herbs can have side effects, even serious ones.
 Natural source drugs are still drugs, and there is no such thing as a 100% safe drug.
 Luckily, as with most drugs, the baby will get only a tiny percentage of the mother’s dose, which means the baby is extremely unlikely to have any side effects.

 If you take other medications or supplements or have any health conditions, check with your doctor or pharmacist before starting any of the remedies below.